ICAP2025

 Hotels

-We have arranged a direct booking link for conference attendees with the Ghent-hotels non-profit, which arranges bookings without commission.
+We have arranged a direct booking link for conference attendees with the Ghent-hotels non-profit, which arranges bookings without commission and with a 10% discount.

 How to get to Ghent?